syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 {% previewsample "page.domainurl/code-snippet/grid/column-header-dynamically" %}
 {% endif %}

->* You can also use the [getHeaderTable](../../api/grid/#getheadertable) method to get the table element of the header, and then adjust the height.
->* You cannot change the height of row below the default height of 42px using the **e-columnheader** class.

 **Changing header text using headerValueAccessor property**

 The `headerValueAccessor` property in Syncfusion Grid allows you to customize the text of a column header cell, which can be useful in scenarios where you want to change the text to display it in a different language, format or add additional information to the header.
 This property is triggered every time the header cell is rendered.